c4spar/deno-cliffy/keypress/README.md

 ## Event Target

-The Keypress class extends from the EventTarget class which provides a `.addEventListener()` method that can be used to register event listeners.
-The addEventListener method starts an event loop in the background which reads from stdin and emits for each input an event.
-The event loop can to be stopped with `event.preventDefault()` and `keypress().dispose()`.
-For comparison, the promise and async iterator based solution does not spin up an event loop in the background.
+The Keypress class extends from the EventTarget class that provides a `.addEventListener()` method that can be used to register event listeners.
+The addEventListener method starts an event loop in the background that reads from stdin and emits an event for each input.
+During this time stdin is blocked for other resources.
+The event loop can be stopped with `event.preventDefault()` or `keypress().dispose()`.
+The promise and asynchronous iterator based solution does not start an event loop in the background.

 ```typescript
 import {